atlan-antillia/Tiled-Image-Segmentation-Multiple-Myeloma-/README.md

 <br>
 <h2>
-1. Installing tensorflow on Windows11
+1. Install tensorflow on Windows11
 </h2>
 We use Python 3.8.10 to run tensoflow 2.10.1 on Windows11.<br>
 <h3>1.1 Install Microsoft Visual Studio Community</h3>